hobbescodes/tangen/.changeset/fix-tanstack-start-detection.md

 "tangrams": patch
 ---

-Fix TanStack Start detection to resolve packages from the user's project directory instead of the CLI package directory.
-Also adds validation for `@tanstack/react-router` in addition to `@tanstack/react-start`.
+Fix TanStack Start detection to check the user's `package.json` directly instead of using Node's module resolution.
+This fixes detection issues when running via `bunx` or in various monorepo setups.